 Medmerry is an Eco School.

-Here at Medmerry School we take great pride in being an Eco School.
-Our exciting news is that we have just achieved our second green flag for all our hard work and commitment to being green.
-Thank you to Mrs Plackett and everyone who has helped us to stay green.
+Here at Medmerry School we take great pride in being an Eco School and have achieved our second green flag for all our hard work and commitment to being green.
+Thank you to everyone who has helped us to stay green.